AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 ### `initialize`

-When this function is invoked, it creates a nullifier for the storage slot, ensuring that the ImmutableSingleton cannot be initialized again.
+When this function is invoked, it creates a nullifier for the storage slot, ensuring that the PrivateImmutable cannot be initialized again.

 :::danger Privacy-Leak
 Beware that because this nullifier is created only from the storage slot without randomness it leaks privacy.
 This means that it is possible for an external observer to determine when the note is nullified.